austinlyons/signalbars.js/README.md

 ===========
 SignalBarsJS is small script that generates signal bars.

 What are "signal bars"?
-The graphic on your phone that conveys the strength of your reception.
+They are the graphic on a phone that conveys the wireless reception strength.

 Here's a screenshot of a signal bar created using SignalBarsJS.